-12. So I will be like a moth to Ephraim, and like rottenness to the house of Judah.
+12. Therefore, I will be like a moth to Ephraim and like rottenness to the house of Judah.

-15. I am going.
-I am returning to my place until they admit their guilt and seek my face.
+15. I will leave.
+I will return to my place until they admit their guilt and seek my face.
 In their distress, they will seek me earnestly.

-3. Let us know, let us press on to know Jehovah.
-His going out is as certain as the light of dawn, and He will come to us like rain, as the spring rain waters the land.
+Lord!
+His coming forth is as certain as the dawn.
+Yea, He will come to us like the rain, like the latter rain and early rain to the land.

-5. Therefore, I have cut them down through the prophets; I have killed them with the words of my mouth, and your judgments have been like the light coming forth.
+5. Therefore, I have hewed them in pieces by the prophets; I have killed them with the words of my mouth!
+Oh, your judgments have been like the light coming forth!

-6. For I desired mercy and not sacrifice, and the knowledge of God more than burnt offerings.
+6. For I delight in mercy and not sacrifice, and the knowledge of God rather than burnt offerings.

-8. Gilead is a city of evil doers.
-It is tracked with blood.
+8. Gilead is a city of evildoers, tracked with blood.

 9. And as bands of robbers wait for a man, so the priestly band murders on the road to Shechem in that they commit adultery.